-All results are based upon the observations with respect to length increase of the leaves with time.
-With respect to the groundwater level differences with the non-cohesive soil type (MX = mixture of sand, some silt and small gravels) the following results were obtained: Vetiver grass with a low groundwater level did have a higher rate of growth than the plants with a medium (10%) and with a high groundwater level (30%).
+With respect to the groundwater level differences of the non-cohesive soil type (MX) the following results were obtained: Vetiver grass with a low groundwater level did have a higher rate of growth than the plants with a medium (10%) and with a high groundwater level (30%).
 The plant with the high groundwater level did have the lowest rate of growth considering length increase, namely 20% lower than medium groundwater level.

-When considering the groundwater level differences of the cohesive soil type (C = clay) the following results were obtained: The plant with the high groundwater level did have a lower mean rate of growth than the medium groundwater level (17%).
-However, the plant with a low groundwater level showed a deviation from the expected higher growth rate.
-It had a sudden increase in growth rate around 42 days, which was probably caused by a lower level of light intensity, while the other pots did have full light.
-However, the cause of this light interception (by another Vetiver grass plant) was removed after 42 days after which the light intensity became equal again for all three pots.
-The high level of sensitivity of local circumstances on the growth rate of the plants is clearly to be seen in Figure 2.
+When considering the groundwater level differences of the cohesive soil type (C) the following results were obtained: The plant with the high groundwater level did have a lower mean rate of growth than the medium groundwater level (17%).
+However, the plant with a low groundwater level showed deviation from the expected higher growth rate.
+It showed a sudden increase in growth rate around 42 days, which was probably caused by a lower level of light intensity, while the other pots did have full light availability.
+However, the cause of this light interception (another Vetiver grass plant) was removed after 42 days after which the light intensity became equal again for all three pots.
+The high level of sensitivity of local circumstances on the growth rate of the plants is clearly to be seen in figure 2.